jianzhnie/llmtech/docs/links.md

 Below is an incomplete list of git repository and projects I have worked on.

 - [Machine-Learning-Wiki](https://jianzhnie.github.io/machine-learning-wiki/): A collection of machine-learning notes.
+- [deep-rl-toolkit](https://github.com/jianzhnie): Inclue most of deep reinforcement learning algorithms and examples to show how to use.
-- [Deep Reinforcement Learning](https://jianzhnie.github.io/machine-learning-wiki/#/deep-rl/): Inclue most of deep reinforcement learning algorithms and examples to show how to use.
+- [deep-marl-toolkit]() : Inclue most of multi-agent deep reinforcement learning algorithms and examples to show how to use.
 - [AutoTimm](https://github.com/jianzhnie/AutoTimm): An auto image-classification toolbox based timm.
 - [AutoTabular](https://github.com/jianzhnie/AutoTabular): An automl  toolbox for tabular data.
 - [nlptoolkit](https://github.com/jianzhnie/nlp-toolkit): A natural language processing toolbox.